facebookresearch/AnimatedDrawings/README.md

     cd torchserve

-    # build the docker image... this may take some time
+    # build the docker image... this takes a while (~5-7 minutes on Macbook Pro 2021)
     docker build -t docker_torchserve .

     # start the docker container and expose the necessary ports